giulioz/roland-dsps/csp/README.md

 After a write command is issued, the value to write to the ERAM needs to be put into the special register 183/18b at most at pos +5.

-After a read command is issued, it's possible to read the result using the special registers 1f0-1ff. *TODO: why are there 16 of them?*
+After a read command is issued, it's possible to read the result using the special registers 1f0-1ff.

+*TODO: why are there 16 read registers?
+Is it like a circular buffer?
+Is 1f0 reserved for the indirect addressing?
+NOTE: the LSP also stores the value in ERAM at that address.*